Hornbill-Docs/hdoc-guide/hdoc-guide/getting-started/create-new.md

 ## Background to Publishing on Hornbill Docs
 To understand the process of creating a new Book, it's important to have a clear understanding of what the Hornbill Documentation system is.
 Fundamentally, the Hornbill Docs platform is a documentation publishing system, specifically designed for publishing official Hornbill documentation to the [Hornbill Documentation](/) website.

 Hornbill's documentation system borrows the concepts of physical paper book publishing, something very familiar and intuitive to most of us.
 The Hornbill documentation site is our "public library" of documents, and just like a physical library, in our digital library, we organize individual units of documentation as "Books".
-Each Book is made up of one or more individual articles (think pages or chapters), with a "table of contents" that organizes the article(s) into a navigable structure, much like the table of contents does that you find near the front of in a traditional paper book.
+Each Book is made up of one or more individual articles (think pages or chapters), with a "table of contents" that organizes the article(s) into a navigable structure, much like the table of contents you find near the front of a traditional paper book.

 Part of the Hornbill Docs system is a taxonomy, which you can think of as the classifications and organized areas of a physical library (such as literature, physics, computer science and fiction).
 The taxonomy is used to tag and group collections of Books and organize them into a logical, easily navigable document Library.